f(R) wormholes embedded in a pseudo--Euclidean space $E^{5}$: The Field Equations

 \section{The $f(R)$ Field Equations}

 As mentioned in the introduction part, another type of modified theory of gravity that generalizes Einstein's General Relativity is the $f(R)$ gravity, being $R$ the Ricci scalar.
 The $f(R)$ gravity is a family of gravity theories where each one is defined by different function of the Ricci scalar.
-The most simplified function is when the function equal to the scalar, that reduces to GR.
+The most simplified function is when the function is equal to the scalar $R$, recovering GR.
 As we are intending to study wormhole geometries in the background of $f(R)$ theory of gravity, the starting point is the action

 where $\kappa=8\pi G/c^{4}$, $\mathcal{L}_m$ being the matter Lagrangian density and $g$ the determinant of the metric $g_{\mu \nu}$.
-Hereinafter units where the coupling constant $k\kappa$ is equal to one will be employed.
+Hereinafter units where the coupling constant $\kappa$ is equal to one will be employed.
 Now, with the variation of the action with respect to $g^{\mu\nu}$ and incorporating the metric approach, one can obtain the general field equations of $f(R)$ gravity as,

 where $F(R)$ is defined as follows